shrncr/ibm-watsonx-orchestrate-adk/docs/1_server_start.md

 - `orchestrate server reset`: Stops the server, stops all ibm-watsonx-orchestrate docker images, and resets all data volumes
 - `orchestrate server logs`: Displays the server logs
 - `orchestrate chat start`: Launches the UI service and the chat web UI in a browser
-- `orchestrate chat start --orchestrator-agent-name=my_new_name`: Launches the UI service and the chat web UI in a browser overriding the agent name to my_new_name
+- `orchestrate chat start --agent-name=my_new_name`: Launches the UI service and the chat web UI in a browser overriding the agent name to my_new_name

 ## Configuration